Become an independent hillwalker with our beginners navigation course

 You are welcome to arrive any time from 5pm onwards and settle in before we serve an evening meal at about 8pm.
 Please let us know if you intend arriving after 10pm.

-For this weekend we provide the following meals: evening meals on both Friday and Saturday, breakfasts, and a packed lunch for Saturday and Sunday’s walk.
+For this weekend we provide the following meals: an evening welcome meal on Friday, breakfasts, and a packed lunch for Saturday and Sunday’s walk.
+On Saturday we head out to the local pub for dinner, which is not included in the price.

 As well as meals, we also provide a variety of complimentary soft drinks and beverages – tea & coffee which includes herbal, fruit and decaffeinated options and fruit squashes.
 We do not supply alcohol but you are welcome to bring your own.